openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `response_uri`:
 : REQUIRED when the Response Mode `direct_post` is used.
 The Response URI to which the Wallet MUST send the Authorization Response using an HTTP POST request as defined by the Response Mode `direct_post`.
 The Response URI receives all Authorization Response parameters as defined by the respective Response Type.
 When the `response_uri` parameter is present, the `redirect_uri` Authorization Request parameter MUST NOT be present.
 If the `redirect_uri` Authorization Request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.
 The `response_uri` value MUST be a value that the client would be permitted to use as `redirect_uri` when following the rules defined in (#client_metadata_management).

-Note: When the specification text refers to the usage of redirect URI in the Authorization Request, that part of the text also applies when Response URI is used in the Authorization Request with Response Mode `direct_post`.
+Note: When the specification text refers to the usage of Redirect URI in the Authorization Request, that part of the text also applies when Response URI is used in the Authorization Request with Response Mode `direct_post`.

 Note: The Verifier's component providing the user interface (Frontend) and the Verifier's component providing the Response URI (Response Endpoint) need to be able to map authorization requests to the respective authorization responses.
 The Verifier MAY use the `state` Authorization Request parameter to add appropriate data to the Authorization Response for that purpose, for details see (#implementation_considerations_direct_post).